OSGH-web/balloon-movement-demo/changelog/README_ui_refactor.md

  - save data is updated when a player beats a level
  - level select UI:
-   - levels now respond to clicks and controller input, similar to pause menu
     - level completion percentage displayed on top right panel
     - level ID displayed on bottom left panel
-   - individual level completion information displayed on bottom panel
+    - individual level completion displayed on bottom panel
-   - completed levels styled in a darker tone for visual distinction
+    - completed levels styled in a darker tone
-     - TODO: update screenshot to show differences in completed and non-completed

 UI layout updates: